 To be successful, Wisconsin's citizens need to be globally literate, to understand the linkage of economies, peoples, and cultures around the world, and to function comfortably and effectively in languages and cultures other than their own.
 This is not a luxury, but a critical component of a 21st century education.
 International education is not a discrete subject, but a mindset.
 It is not confined to a particular discipline, but instead is an approach to education across the curriculum.
-Therefore, the State Superintendent of Public Instruction convenes this Statewide International Education Council.
+Therefore, the State Superintendent of Public Instruction convenes this Statewide Global Education Council.

 To bring together K-16 education, business, and community leaders to create alliances to develop global literacies in a new generation of students, teachers, and citizens.

 To promote understanding of the critical role international education plays in preparing Wisconsin students for careers in the global economy and as engaged citizens in a complex and interconnected world.

 - identify and advance global education goals among key stakeholders, including:

 - K-12 teachers and administrators

 - Two-year and four-year post-secondary institutions

 - facilitate global education pathways between all levels of K-16 instruction

 - promote internationally-focused professional development opportunities for educators